Allopurinol, a xanthine oxidase inhibitor, is a urate-lowering medication.

 It is important to note that asymptomatic hyperuricemia is not an indication of allopurinol or any urate-lowering therapy.

-Allopurinol is metabolized by the liver into its pharmacologically active metabolite, oxypurinol.
-The half-life of Allopurinol is 1-2 hours and oxypurinol is about 15 hours.
+Allopurinol undergoes metabolism in the liver, where it transforms into its pharmacologically active metabolite, oxypurinol.
+The half-life of allopurinol is 1 to 2 hours, and oxypurinol is about 15 hours.
 Both allopurinol and oxypurinol are renally excreted.
 Allopurinol and oxypurinol both inhibit xanthine oxidase, an enzyme in the purine catabolism pathway that converts hypoxanthine to xanthine to uric acid.

 Allopurinol administration can be in two forms, either oral or intravenous (IV).
-While oral is the standard route of administration for gout and uric acid or calcium oxalate nephrolithiasis, IV allopurinol is reserved for the prevention of tumor lysis syndrome and management of cancer therapy-induced hyperuricemia in patients who cannot tolerate oral therapy.
+While oral administration is the standard route for gout and uric acid or calcium oxalate nephrolithiasis, IV allopurinol is for the prevention of tumor lysis syndrome and management of cancer therapy-induced hyperuricemia in patients who cannot tolerate oral therapy.

-For long-term gout treatment, the recommended starting dose of allopurinol is 100 mg daily, to be escalated by 100 mg every 2 to 5 weeks until the target serum uric acid is reached.
+For long-term gout treatment, the recommended starting dose of allopurinol is 100 mg daily, to be escalated by 100 mg every 2 to 5 weeks until achieving the target serum uric acid.
 American College of Rheumatology recommends target uric acid of less than 6.0 mg/dL for all patients with gout, and less than 5.0 mg/dL in patients with tophaceous gout.
-The maximum daily dose of allopurinol is 800 mg.
-Once the target serum uric acid level is achieved, the required dose of allopurinol to achieve the target serum uric acid level shall be continued indefinitely.
+The maximum daily allopurinol dose is 800 mg.
+Following the patient reaching the target serum uric acid level, the required dose of allopurinol to achieve the target serum uric acid level should continue indefinitely.

-In patients with renal insufficiency (chronic kidney disease stage 4 and greater), allopurinol shall be started at 50 mg daily dose, and the dose shall be escalated by 50 mg every 2 to 5 weeks until the target serum uric acid is reached.Allopurinol and oxypurinol both are dialyzable, and in patients end-stage renal disease on hemodialysis or peritoneal dialysis, allopurinol can be initiated at 50 mg on alternate days to be given post dialysis, with cautious dose escalation to achieve target serum uric acid.
+In patients with renal insufficiency (chronic kidney disease stage 4 and greater), allopurinol should start at 50 mg daily dose, and the dose shall be escalated by 50 mg every 2 to 5 weeks until reaching the target serum uric acid. allopurinol and oxypurinol both are dialyzable, and in patients end-stage renal disease on hemodialysis or peritoneal dialysis, allopurinol can be initiated at 50 mg on alternate days to be given post dialysis, with cautious dose escalation to achieve target serum uric acid.

-For prevention of tumor lysis syndrome, allopurinol shall be initiated 2-3 days prior to starting chemotherapy and continued until 3 to 7 days after chemotherapy.
-Doses for oral allopurinol is 300 mg/m2/day in 3 divided doses every 8 hours, maximum 800 mg daily and for IV allopurinol is 200 to 400 mg/m2 daily single doses or 2 to 3 divided doses.
+For prevention of tumor lysis syndrome, allopurinol shall be initiated 2 to 3 days before starting chemotherapy and continued until 3 to 7 days after chemotherapy.
+Doses for oral allopurinol is 300 mg/m^2/day in three divided doses every 8 hours, maximum 800 mg daily, and for IV allopurinol is 200 to 400 mg/m2 daily single doses or 2 to 3 divided doses.